-Because of this, millions of Windows users attempt to transform their PC into a Mac.
-They download massive "Transformation Packs", heavy third-party dock applications, and bloated live wallpaper engines.
-But if you are doing this on a low-end laptop or a budget gaming PC with 4GB or 8GB of RAM, you will immediately face a massive problem.
+Because of this, many Windows users attempt to learn how to customize their desktop efficiently to resemble a Mac.
+They download large "Transformation Packs", heavy third-party dock applications, and demanding live wallpaper engines.
+But if you are doing this on a budget laptop or a PC with 4GB or 8GB of RAM, you will quickly face performance issues.

 1. The Problem with Heavy Windows Customization

-Traditional desktop customization tools are the enemies of system performance.
-Applications like Nexus Dock, MyDockFinder, or Rainmeter are often built on older codebases or heavy web frameworks.
-When you load them up with Mac-style icons and animations, they silently consume anywhere from 10% to 20% of your CPU in the background.
+Traditional desktop customization tools can significantly impact your computer's performance.
+Applications like Nexus Dock, MyDockFinder, or Rainmeter are often built on heavier frameworks.
+When you load them up with Mac-style icons and animations, they can consume a noticeable percentage of your CPU in the background.

-If you are a gamer or a video editor, this background usage is devastating.
-Launching a game like Valorant or GTA V with a heavy Mac dock running in the background will result in severe frame drops (FPS lag), audio stuttering, and an overheating PC.
+If you are a gamer or a video editor, this background usage is problematic.
+Launching a heavy application with a demanding Mac dock running in the background can reduce your gaming performance and cause your system to work harder than necessary.

 At BSR Studios, we specialize in high-performance computing.
-In this ultimate guide, we will teach you how to achieve a stunning macOS aesthetic using native Windows tweaks and our exclusive, hardware-accelerated, zero-lag software tools.
-No heavy frameworks, no FPS drops.
+In this guide, we will teach you how to make Windows look like Mac using native tweaks and our optimized, minimal-resource software tools.
+No heavy frameworks, just an efficient setup.

 2. Step 1: Creating a Clean Slate (Hiding the Clutter)

 The first rule of Apple's design philosophy is minimalism.
-We need to start by removing the chaotic mess that usually plagues a Windows desktop.
+We need to start by organizing the desktop environment.

 - Hide Desktop Icons: Right-click anywhere on your empty desktop.
 Hover over View and uncheck Show desktop icons.
-Instantly, your screen will look 100x cleaner.
-Don't worry, all your files are still accessible via the File Explorer.
+Your screen will instantly look significantly cleaner.
+All your files are still easily accessible via the File Explorer.

-- Clean the System Tray: The bottom right corner of Windows is usually filled with useless icons.
-Right-click the Taskbar, go to Taskbar Settings, and under the 'Notification area', choose to hide all unnecessary background app icons into the hidden arrow menu.
+- Clean the System Tray: The bottom right corner of Windows often accumulates unnecessary icons.
+Right-click the Taskbar, go to Taskbar Settings, and under the 'Notification area', choose to hide background app icons into the hidden arrow menu.

-- Remove the Search Bar: Right-click the Taskbar, go to Search, and select "Hidden" or "Show search icon" to save massive amounts of taskbar space.
+- Remove the Search Bar: Right-click the Taskbar, go to Search, and select "Hidden" or "Show search icon" to save taskbar space.

 3. Step 2: The Native Mac Dock Illusion

-Instead of downloading a heavy third-party dock that will drain your RAM, we are going to force the native Windows Taskbar to act and look exactly like a macOS Dock.
-Because it is native to Windows, it uses 0% extra CPU.
+Instead of downloading a heavy third-party dock that will utilize your RAM, we are going to configure the native Windows Taskbar to resemble a macOS Dock.
+Because it is native to Windows, it requires minimal CPU overhead.

 Centering the Icons (Windows 10)